Journal of the Royal Society of Medicine

 The Journal of the Royal Society of Medicine is a peer-reviewed medical journal.
-It is the flagship journal of the Royal Society of Medicine with full editorial independence.
+It is the flagship journal of the Royal Society of Medicine, located in London, with full editorial independence.
 Its continuous publication history dates back to 1809.
 Since July 2005 the editor-in-chief is Kamran Abbasi, who succeeded Robin Fox who was editor for almost 10 years.

 History

 The journal was established in 1806 as the Medico-Chirurgical Transactions published by the Royal Medical and Chirurgical Society of London.
 It was renamed to Proceedings of the Royal Society of Medicine in 1907, following the merger that led to the formation of the Royal Society of Medicine and with volume numbering restarting at 1, before obtaining its current name in 1978.

 Abstracting and indexing

 The journal is abstracted and indexed in MEDLINE/PubMed, Science Citation Index, EMBASE, CAB International, and Elsevier Biobase.
 According to the Journal Citation Reports, the journal has a 2021 impact factor of 18.000.